 - Contract the muscles ten times while you continue to hold your breath.

 - Breathe out through your nose as you make the tenth contraction.
 Feel sexual energy rising in you as you do this.

-- The Shiva Samhita states that after practicing Vajroli Mudra we shoud move on to Sahajoli and Amaroli, and should use wind to hold back urine while urinating.
+- The Shiva Samhita states that after practising Vajroli Mudra we should move on to Sahajoli and Amaroli and should use wind to hold back urine while urinating.
 This is ill-advised.
 Please read about the precautions below.
-Almost all expert yogis do not recommend practicing levels 4 through seven of Vajroli Mudra (which involve using a catheter, using Uddiyana Bandha and Madhya Naul to suck up fluids).
-There are serious sde effects of this.
+Almost all expert yogis do not recommend practising levels 4 through seven of Vajroli Mudra (which involve using a catheter, using Uddiyana Bandha and Madhya Naul to suck up fluids).
+There are serious side effects of Vajoli Mudra at these stages.
 Do not attempt it.

-- * Many readers have asked for advice on picking a mudra book to learn from.
+- * Many readers have asked for advice on picking a mudra book to learn good mudras from.
 Take a look at my list of top books.